Looking for a job in booming LNG growth? Try new Golden Pass website. - Port Arthur News

 “We’ve made a lot of progress, but we still have a lot of work to do,” said Lisa Bliss, technical manager at Golden Pass LNG.
 “From the start we’ve been committed to making sure that the local community has access and is competitive for those jobs that we have on the site. “

-According to information from the company, CCZJV — which is made up of Chiyoda Corporation, McDermott International and Zachary Group — will be hiring thousands of construction workers for facility development and new employees in operations.
+According to information from the company, CCZJV — which is made up of Chiyoda Corporation, McDermott International and Zachry Group — will be hiring thousands of construction workers for facility development and new employees in operations.

 “We’re actively growing our existing team with over 200 new direct jobs at Sabine Pass and Houston, plus around 7,000 construction jobs that will be at the peak of our project,” said Tom Marcotte, director of human resources and training at Golden Pass LNG.